chiraggarg95/Python_Whatsapp/README.md

     2. Send the same message or different.

+You can also choose to send the same message to the same person multiple times.

 You can exit after any iteration as per your choice.
 Web Browser will close after you exit.